ThinkCentre: Acquisition by Lenovo

 In 2005, after completing its acquisition of IBM's personal computing business, leading to the IBM/Lenovo partnership, IBM/Lenovo announced the ThinkCentre E Series desktops, designed specifically for small businesses.
 The ThinkCentre E50 was made available in tower and small form factor, with a silver and black design.

 In 2005, Technology Business Research (TBR) observed an increase in the customer satisfaction rate for ThinkCentre desktops.
 According to TBR's "Corporate IT Buying Behavior and Customer Satisfaction Study” published in the second quarter of 2005, Lenovo was the only one of four surveyed companies that displayed a substantial increase in ratings.

 In May 2005, the ThinkCentre M52 and A52 desktops were announced by Lenovo.
 These desktops marked the first time the ThinkCentre line incorporated dual-core processors and 64-bit technology.
-At the time of release, Lenovo also announced plans to incorporate Intel Active Management Technology in future products.
+At the time of release, Lenovo also announced plans to incorporate Intel Active Management Technology (iAMT) in future products.